 Why Privacy is a Valid Concern

 Unfortunately, when the topic of privacy comes up, many people will simply imply that if you aren't doing anything wrong, you don't have anything to be concerned about.
 However, things are rarely quite so simple, and in reality, the dangers of being careless with your financial privacy are far more nuanced.

-In some parts of the world, having much money at all can put you at risk in your community; it’s not hard to see how privacy is an important consideration in that sense, in some extreme cases, you may be at risk when it comes to dealing with your own government.
-But, unfortunately, it’s easy to forget that not everyone is in the same position.
-When we all take privacy less seriously, everyone suffers as it becomes far less practical to maintain privacy the more isolated you are in doing so.
+In some parts of the world, having much money at all can put you at risk in your community; it’s not hard to see how privacy is an essential consideration in that sense; in some extreme cases, you may be at risk when it comes to dealing with your government.
+But unfortunately, it’s easy to forget that not everyone is in the same position.
+When we all take privacy less seriously, everyone suffers as it becomes far less practical to maintain privacy the more isolated you become.